rjabdulkadir/ipa/documentation/readme.txt

-This folder will hold the documentation files.
+This folder holds the documentation files.